agraef/midizap/README.md

 The `#` character at the beginning of a line and after whitespace is special; it indicates that the rest of the line is a comment, which is skipped by the parser.
 Empty lines and lines containing nothing but whitespace are also ignored.

 Lines beginning with a `[`*name*`]` header are also special.
-Each such line introduces a translation class *name*, which may be followed by an extended regular expression *regex* (see the regex(7) manual page) to be matched against window class and title.
+Each such line introduces a translation class *name*, which may be followed by an extended regular expression *regex* to be matched against window class and title.
 A `CLASS` or `TITLE` token may precede *regex* to indicate that *only* the class or title is to be matched, respectively; otherwise both are matched.
 Note that the *regex* part is always taken verbatim, ignoring leading and trailing whitespace, but including embedded whitespace and `#` characters (so you can't place a comment on such lines).

 To find a set of eligible translations, midizap matches class and/or title of the window with the keyboard focus against each section, in the order in which they are listed in the configuration file.
 If neither `CLASS` nor `TITLE` is specified, then both are tried; in this case, midizap first tries to match the window class (the `WM_CLASS` property), then the window title (the `WM_NAME` property).
 The first section which matches determines the translations to be used for that window.
 An empty *regex* for the last class will always match, allowing default translations.
 If a translation cannot be found in the matched section, it will be loaded from the default section if possible.
 In addition, there are two special default sections labeled `[MIDI]` and `[MIDI2]` which are used specifically for MIDI translations, please see the *MIDI Output* and *MIDI Feedback* sections for details.
 If these sections are present, they should precede the main default section.
 All other sections, including the main default section, can be named any way you like; the given *name* is only used for debugging output and diagnostics, and needn't be unique.